-The following contracts are exempt:
+The following prepaid contracts are exempt from licensing requirements:

 - contracts for business or commercial buildings

-- contracts between contractors, sub contractors and sub trades
+- contracts between contractors, sub-contractors and sub-trades

 - contracts for home construction covered by the Alberta New Home Warranty Program that include pre-possession insurance or deposit insurance

 - contracts for the construction or renovation of a home covered by the National Home Warranty Program

 - contracts for drilling or maintaining water wells covered by the Water (Ministerial) Regulation, where the contractor holds a Class A, B or D approval for water wells

 If your business does not require this licence, you do not need to proceed further.

 How to apply

 You will need to provide: